Tiernanohalmhain/Lancer-Homebrew/README.md

-This repository is for the storing of homebre for LANCER, a TTRPG wherein you may design a number of Mechs quite easily, and in a fun way.
+This repository is for the storing of homebrew for LANCER, a TTRPG wherein you may design a number of Mechs quite easily, and in a fun way.
 ADAM Corp is inspired by NGE
 NERV Inc. is also inspired by NGE
 Club Meteor is mostly original, except for the name, which relates to a performance of the band Indochine.